stbnrivas/dataModels/ParksAndGardens/GreenspaceRecord/doc/spec.md

         by the `dateObserved` attribute at entity level.
     + Optional

-+ `refGreenArea` : The garden or flower bed to which this record refers to.
++ `refGreenspace` : The garden or flower bed to which this record refers to.
     + Attribute type: Reference to an entity of type `Garden` or `FlowerBed`.
     + Optional